tawi1/Tile-Prefab-Placer/docs/source/tabs.rst

 	* **Custom** : customization value of the position on the Y axis.

 	.. image:: images/tabs/SnapTab/SnapTab7.png

-	Customization value of the position on the Y axis.

 		* **Fixed zero position** : object is always positioned at Y zero position.
 		* **Prefab position** : object Y position is taken from the prefab position.